Coat of arms of Thomas Grenville sculpted in St Mary's Church, Bideford, Devon, United Kingdom.

 Tierced per fess: 1 Sable, seven mullets Argent arranged as the Plough of Ursa Major; 2 Azure; 3 Sanguine, a demi-sun issuant from base Or.
 Crest: Upon a wreath Or and Sanguine, a raven proper.

 Coat of arms of Marcio Vieira Nastri.
-The image combines a photograph of a drawing of a raven along with its coat of arms, both painted by me.
+The image combines a photograph of a drawing of a raven along with his coat of arms, both painted by me.

 Blazon keywords: Sable, Azure, Sanguine, Argent, Or, Seven, Five, One, Tierced per fess, Mullet, Plough of Ursa Major, Demi, Sun, Issuant from base, Crest, Upon (wreath), Wreath, Raven and Proper.